WhitmanCS370/alt-f4/README.md

 #### Testing
 Most of our testing was done by mimicing users.
 We called different functions using the command line arguments specified in the help menu and checked to make sure they had the intended effect.
 For renaming, we visually confirmed in our files that the original document no longer existed but a file of the new name had the same audio associated with it.
 Playing sounds was easier to check as there was audio associated with success (although it was occasionally hard to tell if all the sounds were playing when we called them to play concurrently).
 We tested edge cases and got out-of-bounds errors (that we fixed) due to the ordering of checks in some of our functions.
 Before getting too far into the next epoch, we need to write concrete test cases to ensure that we don't lose any of our current functionality when moving forward.

+More recent additions to testing include checking the type of the first argument in the `-play` and `-sequence` commands.
+While it would be worthwile to check if the arguments are normally within the available sounds, checking for numbers makes it easier to implement the delay functionality.

 ## Check-in 2-2